 In January 2015, new regulations were made following the consultation.
 Septic tank regulations 2015 dictate the way septic tanks are controlled in England, improving water quality and safeguarding the environment.

 If your septic system was installed and discharging before this date, you’ve what is known as ‘existing discharge.’
 If it was installed and discharging after this date, you’ve a ‘new discharge.’

 Formerly, you could discharge the waste from septic tanks in two ways:

-The effluent is discharged through a network of drainage pipes in nearby sub-soils, providing another form of treatment for the wastewater from the septic tank.
+The effluent is discharged through a network of underground pipe in nearby sub-soils, providing another form of treatment for the wastewater from the septic tank.
 This helped make sure that the wastewater being released didn’t cause pollution.

-Septic tanks discharging into a soakaway aren’t affected by 2020 septic tank soakaway regulations.
+Septic tanks discharging into a drainage field aren’t affected by 2022 septic tank soakaway regulations.

 The sewage runs through a pipe directly into a lake, river or stream.
 The new rules do affect the direct discharge to a waterway as they simplify that direct septic tank discharge into a ditch will no longer be allowed.